Waitsfield and Champlain Valley Telecom shows its commitment to the communities we serve through the various community relations programs we maintain.

 The criteria of the scholarship is as follows “the award should be presented to a graduating senior that plans subsequent education, be it college or trade school.
 The faculty should select an individual that has shown a steady improvement in his or her academics, but is not necessarily at the top of the class.
 The award is designed to benefit a hard working graduate that his or her instructors have found to demonstrate a sincere effort to improve grades/results and plans continuing education.”

-FRED (Foundation for Rural Education and Development) Scholarships & Grants
+FRS (The Foundation for Rural Service) Scholarships & Grants